seL4/l4v/docs/setup.md

 so you will need to install it from the [Haskell Stack website](https://docs.haskellstack.org/en/stable/).

+Continue with the [python setup step](#python) below.

 ### Linux Packages - Ubuntu

-These instructions are intended for Ubuntu LTS versions 18.04, 20.04, and 22.04.
+These instructions are intended for Ubuntu LTS versions 20.04, and 22.04.

 To run all proofs against the **ARMv7-A** architecture you will need to install the following packages: